ablack3/APCDtoOMOP/README.md

 Adam Black, David Denton, Tega Dibie, Tom Merrill, Katherine Ahrens, Ph.D

-This repo contains the ETL code for transforming Epic-Caboodle EHR data into the OMOP common data model.
+This repo contains the ETL code for transforming the Maine All Payer Claim Data into the OMOP common data model.
+This repository is an R package.

-**/data** - Data sources used in the APCD to OMOP transformation process.
+**/R** - R functions used in the ETL execution **/data** - External data sources used in the APCD to OMOP transformation process (need to be added by user) **/docs** - Documentation for the project
-**/R** - R functions, ETL scripts, and a development folder for work in progress.
-**/reference** - Reference documentation for the project.
+**/exec** - R scripts that execute the ETL
 **/sql** - SQL scripts that define specific ETL processes.